Women's Economic Empowerment and Savings Groups Resources

 Abstract: Women's Empowerment and Savings Groups: Monitoring and Results Measurement Toolkit

 The purpose of this toolkit is to support continuous improvement in the effective design, implementation and monitoring and evaluation of women’s empowerment outcomes through Savings Groups.
 It is designed to serve as a reference point for best practices, useful examples and practical tools that can be considered and adapted based on need and context.
 Section 1 supports technical specialists in mapping pathways between Savings Groups and women's empowerment.
 There are 7 empowerment domains that are relevant to Savings Groups.
 For each domain, specialists designing for and measuring impact should consider Agency, Structure, and Relations.
 Section 2 provides example indicators for each domain and guidance for adapting the indicators.
 Measurement systems should combine quantitative and qualitative methods to capture an accurate and holistic account of how changes in women’s lives occur within a particular context, by how much and in which direction.
 In section 3, the author discusses the importance of data segmentation and nuanced analysis in understanding what changes have occurred and in informing improved program design.
 The data collected can be mapped to show the pathways of change, which can then be compared to the Theory of Change.
 Section 4 provides specialists with a list of resources for design and results measurement to contextualize empowerment, develop measurement frameworks, and to use both qualitative and quantitative monitoring tools.

-The full versions of each resource are available to download in the sidebar.
+The full versions of each resource are available to download below.